noize-e/overwatch/README.md

 Overwatch
 =========

-In every linux server, the load average is a critical metric to messaure the system's health.
+In every Linux server, the load average is a critical metric to measure the system's health.

 ```#bash
 root@localhost:~# uptime
  17:46:36 up 9 days,  8:19,  1 user,  load average: 0.00, 0.00, 0.00
 ```

 The load average is the number of processes that are running or uninterruptible; the run-queue length or CPU load.
 This metric doesn't include processes/threads waiting in I/O, networking and databases.
 It narrowly focuses on what is actively demanding CPU time.
 A process in a runnable state is either using the CPU or waiting to use the CPU.
-In a uninterruptible state is waiting for I/O access.
+In an uninterruptible state, it is waiting for I/O access.

-Overwatch monitor this metric relying in the uptime's output.
+Overwatch monitor this metric by relying on the uptime output.

 ## Usage